davitshahnazaryan3/SLFGenerator/README.md

 ### Storey-loss-function (SLF) Generator

-The tool allows the automatic production of EDP-DV SLFs based on input fragility, consequence and quantity data.
+The tool allows the automated production of EDP-DV functions based on input fragility, consequence and quantity data.

 Considerations for double counting should be done at the input level and the consequence function should mirror it.